A breach of contract is a material non-compliance with the terms of a legally binding contract.

 They’re not available as of right, such as the right to damages.

-To have a reasonable prospect of success in obtaining a remedy of specific performance, a judge must be satisfied that their discretion should be exercised in favour of the innocent party.
+To have a reasonable prospect of success obtaining specific performance, a judge must be satisfied that their discretion should be exercised in favour of the innocent party.

 Where those factors not satisfied the remedy of specific performance will not be granted, but the innocent party will still have their right to recover damages for the breach.